How to Be an Active Patient

-Bring a list of all the prescribed and over-the-counter drugs, herbs, and
+Bring a list of all the prescribed and over-the-counter medicines, herbs, and supplements

 Bring a list of any medicines that you are allergic to.

-concern, make a dated log of your general health.
-Make special notes about symptoms
+make a dated log of your general health.
+Make special notes about symptoms or changes.

-If you're seeing a new health care provider or a specialist for the first
+If you're seeing a new healthcare provider or a specialist for the first time, bring

-time, bring copies of your medical history and information on diseases, conditions,
+copies of your medical history and information on diseases, conditions, and cause

-and cause of death of family members.
+of death of family members.
 This will help build your medical profile.
+Write or call